CDCgov/SC2CLIA/docs/README.md

 3. [Singularity](https://singularity.lbl.gov/install-linux)  version 3.7 is recommended. run `singularity --version` in your terminal <br>
    ***Warning: version 3.5 does not work***
+   ***Warning: Singularity will use the default tmp dirtory for temporary storage, enough space is required.
+You might want to set SINGULARITY_TMPDIR to a directory which has enough space***

 4. Cecret workflow installed.
 Read more about Cecret [here](https://github.com/UPHL-BioNGS/Cecret/tree/erin-dev).